cloudmesh/cloudmesh-nist/docs/dest/nistvol8-2.md

 Terminology

--   Group: A Person with profile can be part of a Group
+-   *Group*: A Person with profile can be part of a Group
--   Role: A person with profile can have a role within that Group
+-   *Role*: A person with profile can have a role within that Group

 #### Properties Profile

   Property      Type              Description
   ------------- ----------------- -----------------------------------------------------
-  uuid          string            A unique id for the profile username      string            The username associated with the profile group         array\[string\]   A list of groups that are associated to the profile role          array\[string\]   A list of groups that are associated to the profile resource      string            A resource this profile may belong to
+  uuid          string            A unique id for the profile username      string            The unique username associated with the profile group         array\[string\]   A list of groups that are associated to the profile role          array\[string\]   A list of groups that are associated to the profile resource      string            A resource this profile may belong to